Series / In Search Of

 - Ancient Astronauts: At least one episode is devoted to the subject, while other episodes on ancient wonders like the Pyramids, the Nazca lines, etc pose the question of outside "help".

-- History Marches On: Quite a few of the mysteries aren't so mysterious anymore.
+- Dated History: Quite a few of the mysteries aren't so mysterious anymore.

 - For instance, they had an article about Carlos as "The Most Wanted Man in the World."
 In 1994, the Sudanese government was convinced to give him up and he was arrested in 1994 and now is serving a life sentence in prison.